Gingerbread Sandwich Cookies

 - For the bottom cookies, cut out the disc using a Linzer cookie cutter without the center attachment.
 Alternatively, use a 3-inch round cookie cutter.

-- For the top cookies, cut out the disc using the Linzer cooker cutter with the center attachment on.
-Alternatively, use a 3-inch round cookie cutter combine with a 0.5 cookie cutter.
+- For the top cookies, cut out the disc using the Linzer cookie cutter with the center attachment on.
+Alternatively, use a 3-inch round cookie cutter, combined with a 0.5 cookie cutter.

 Pro tip – Chilling the cookies is a sure way to ensure the cookies do not spread.
 You can also leave the rolled cookies well wrapped in the fridge for up to 48 hours before baking.